 SHRI M. C. SHAH: The machinery is that whenever there is a proposal, circulars are sent to the State Governments and to the Central Ministries.
-Then the State Governments and the Central Ministries propose certain names.
-Then there is a Committee known as the Secretaries Committee which screens those applications.
-If there are any applications from the private sector, they are sent to the Administrative Ministries and if the Administrative Ministries recommend those applications, then all those applications go before the Secretaries' Committee and if the recommends Secretaries' Committee certain names, they are sent to the Member (Industry) in the Planning Commission who finally takes a decision.
+Then the State Governments and the Central Ministries propose certain Then there is a Committee names. known as the Secretaries Committee which screens those applications.
+If there are any applications from the private sector, they are sent to the Administrative Ministries and if the Administrative Ministries recommend those applications, then all those applications go before the Secretaries' Committee and if the Secretaries' recommends certain Committee names, they are sent to the Member (Industry) in the Planning Commission who finally takes a decision.

-SHRI B. GUPTA: We have got some idea of the great performance in the Secretariat.
+SHRI B. GUPTA: We have some idea of the great performance in the Secretariat.
 May I ask him if the trade unions and other employees' associations are consulted in the matter of selection of such candidates?

-MR. CHAIRMAN: When you say private sector also puts in applications, he wants to know whether trade unions and such other organisations are consulted.
+When you say MR. CHAIRMAN: private sector also puts in applications, he wants to know whether trade unions and such other organisations are consulted.